jfandy1982/emby-data-check/README.md

 ### edc-ui-nord

-Emby Data Check UI application using SAP Fundamentals design system.
+Emby Data Check UI application using an arctic, north-bluish color palette, the [Nord theme](https://www.nordtheme.com/).
 It also spins up the REST API and connects to a PostgreSQL container executed locally.

 The API is exposed via [http://localhost:3000/api](http://localhost:3000/api).
 A swagger API documentation can be reached via [http://localhost:3000/api/swagger](http://localhost:3000/api/swagger).
 The UI is available via [http://localhost:4202](http://localhost:4202)